 Lemon Ricotta Pancakes with Syrup & Crème

-Mom in your life got a sweet tooth?
-We can’t think of a better way to honor her this Mother’s Day than with this delicious brunch-inspired meal.
-You’ll start with decadent lemon ricotta pancakes and a dollop of zesty crème fraîche.
-Ready to take it to the next level?
-You’ll serve up a sweet spinach salad with oranges and creamy feta on the side.
-Whether you break out the special plates or enjoy brunch in your PJs while chasing the kids around the house, we guarantee your mama will be feeling the love.
+Some special someone in your life got a sweet tooth?
+Try this delicious brunch-inspired meal on them.
+Start with decadent lemon ricotta pancakes and a dollop of zesty crème fraîche.
+Next, you’ll serve up a lovely spinach salad with oranges and creamy feta on the side.
+Whether you break out the special plates or enjoy brunch in your PJs, we guarantee your boo or bae will be feeling the love.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 (Contains Eggs, Milk, Wheat)

 (Contains Tree Nuts)

 Not included in your delivery